wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

 # Conditional authentication - API reference

-Asgardeo provides a set of defined functions and objects to write your conditional authentication script.
+{{ product_name }} provides a set of defined functions and objects to write your conditional authentication script.
 They are grouped as follows:

 - [Core functions](#core-functions): These are the basic functions used in the script.
 These are used to identify the user who initiated the login flow, execute a step in the login flow, handle login failures, etc. Listed below are the core functions that can be used in conditional authentication scripts.